elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Changed image location for some images from `elastisys/` to `ghcr.io/elastisys/`
 - Added secret as a volumetype for osdprepare jobs
 - The `score.sh` script now presents results in either structured yaml or machine readable csv
+- User alertmanager will re-use the secret if exists, instead of using the `"helm.sh/hook": pre-install` annotation

 ### Fixed